JakubDudzak/RemoveDuplicateProductImagesPrestashop/README.md

 # Duplicate Product Image Cleaner for PrestaShop

 This PHP script scans all product images in a PrestaShop installation, detects duplicates based on file content (MD5 hash), and allows you to delete them individually or all at once.
+Tested on prestahop 8.2.

 ---